u8cat/iris-time-proofs/README.md

  *  `TimeCredits`: implementation of time credits
  *  `TimeReceipts`: implementation of time receipts
  *  `Examples`: a (too) simple example illustrating the use of time credits
- *  `LibThunk`: implementation of timed thunks using time credits [WIP, does not compile for now]
+ *  `Thunks`: implementation of timed thunks using time credits
  *  `test`: an alternative proof of the main theorem of time credits, that does not rely on the unsafe behaviour of `tick` [to be merged into `TimeCredits`]